Addressing Antimicrobial Resistance (AMR) Through Collaborative Efforts

 The ICMR has an AMR surveillance network in place to monitor resistance patterns across the country.
 This network can further be widened to include a large number of testing labs and hospitals that can be tasked with generating data to inform policies and interventions.
 In this context, studies have highlighted patterns of certain bacterial strains showing alarming resistance.
 ICMR, in their AMR 2023 report, has already identified concerning resistance trends, such as the ongoing rise in resistance against antimicrobials used to treat urinary tract infections, pneumonia, and bloodstream infections.

 There is an opportunity for pharmaceutical companies to go beyond the pill and play a role across the AMR care continuum.
-First, pharma companies can enable access to Point of Care diagnostic tools for outpatient general practitioners to make more informed treatment decisions.
+First, pharma companies can enable access to point-of-care diagnostic tools for outpatient general practitioners to make more informed treatment decisions.
 Second, running extensive awareness programs and introducing adherence platforms for patients can help curb the unnecessary use of antibiotics as well as encourage responsible consumption among the larger population.

 India’s antibiotic pipeline remains limited despite rising AMR cases.
 How are Indian pharmaceutical companies collaborating with organizations like WHO or GARDP to accelerate the development of new antimicrobial treatments and address this crisis?